-The application requires VistA in order to function.
-The application uses VistA for security, general patient data, clinical reminders, health factors, and clinical notes.
-The following attributes describe the integration with the dependent system:

-Name: VistA

-Location: San Diego VAMC

-Function: Repository for existing patient data and events, as well data and events generated by eScreening

-Interface method: RPC over VistALink

-The following diagram and legend describes how eScreening integrates with VistA:

-Figure 6: eScreening Dependency on VistA

-All communication between eScreening and VistA takes place behind VA firewalls via VA VistALink, a Java RPC framework that is part of the OneVA architecture. eScreening uses VistALink for bidirectional communications between the client and VistA (M) server. eScreening utilizes existing CPRS RPCs to perform the same actions as CPRS without requiring any VistA code changes.
+Table 4: Dependent Systems

 Routine Operations

 There are two routine operations that must be performed on the system: user management and backing up the database.
 User management is performed within the administrative dashboard and consists of adding, editing, and removing users, and is covered in Section 2.2, Security/Identity Management.
 Backing up the database is performed at the operating system level and is covered in Section 2.1.3 Back-up &Restore.